Future-Scholars/paperlib/README.md

 ## Highlights

--   Scrape paper’s metadata and code repository from arXiv, doi.org, DBLP, IEEE, and PaperwithCode.
-Tailored for CSer.
+-   Scrape paper’s metadata and code repository from arXiv, doi.org, DBLP, openreview.net, IEEE, and PaperwithCode etc. Tailored for CSer.
+-   Fulltext and advanced search.
 -   Rate, flag, or note your papers.
--   Fulltext and advanced search.
 -   Create tags and folders to make your library clean and tidy.
 -   Access your data from everywhere supported by MongoDB atlas.
 -   Export papers to BibTex or plain text.
+-   Fast BibTex copy-paste bar.
--   Paperlib support macOS and Windows.
+-   Supports macOS and Windows.

 ## Quick Start